fadden/6502bench/README.md

   processor status flags are tracked, allowing identification of branches that are always/never taken, accurate cycle count listings, and correct analysis of 65816 code with variable-width registers.
-- Easy generation of assembly source code in popular formats (currently cc65 and Merlin 32).
+- Easy generation of assembly source code for popular cross-assemblers (currently cc65, 64tass, and Merlin 32).
 Cross-assemblers can be invoked from the GUI to verify correctness.
 - Symbols and constants are provided for ROM and operating system entry points on several popular systems.
 - Project files are designed for sharing and collaboration.</li>